Fire and rescue services

 Get medical advice if you have a fever or diarrhoea.

-Cases of West Nile virus (WNV) cases are reported throughout Israel, Gaza and the West Bank.
+Cases of West Nile virus (WNV) cases are reported throughout Israel.
 There's no vaccine to prevent it.

 To protect yourself against illness: